cwonjin11/vehicles-organizer-sinatra/Note2.md

 ## rendering vs redirect

 - Rendering
-  allows us to pass instance variable through to the erb files displays the view without submitting an additional request to the server
+  ✅ allows us to pass instance variable through to the erb files displays the view without submitting an additional request to the server
 - Redirecting
-  Sends a new request to the server can’t pass instance variable because of the statelessness of the server instance variable no longer exists once a new request has been made => http is a stateless protocol
+  ✅ Sends a new request to the server
+  ✅ can’t pass instance variable because of the statelessness of the server ✅ Instance variable no longer exists once a new request has been made => ✅http is a stateless protocol

 ### Where do the instance variables in our view files come from — where are they declared and how do we have access to them?